Natpu

 Natpu is a 1986 Indian Tamil-language film directed by Ameerjan and written by Vairamuthu.
 The film is based on a novel by Vairamuthu that was serialised in Kumudam.
 It stars Karthik, Sripriya, Radha Ravi and Senthil.
 The film was released on 11 April 1986, and won two Cinema Express Awards.

 Production

-The film was an adaptation of an weekly series which Vairamuthu wrote for Kumudam magazine.
+The film was an adaptation of a weekly series which Vairamuthu wrote for Kumudam magazine.
 The film was launched at Prasad Studios.
 K. Balachander clapped the first shot.

 Soundtrack

 Soundtrack was composed by Ilaiyaraaja and lyrics were written by Vairamuthu.